 - Earnest Belief – The proponents of key theories (i.e., the ones selected, or at least capable of selection) must sincerely believe in their theories.
 Ideally, the proponent of a given theory should have derived the theory herself or himself, independently.
 The theory cannot have the appearance of being coerced, dictated by outside forces or actors, or, importantly, being an attempt to pander to the powerful.
 Key theories must appear to be organically derived in a vacuum, by beautiful souls with good intentions.

 - Idiocy – The theory/belief must be stupid, that is, flawed and incorrect in some significant way.
-Principally, this means it must have a blind spot that removes powerful forces (the curators, as identified below) from view or at least from critical scrutiny, and depoliticizes the interests of the powerful (curators).
+Principally, this means it must have a blind spot that removes powerful forces (including the curators, as identified below) from view or at least from critical scrutiny, and depoliticizes the interests of the powerful (curators).
 Idiocy is the purpose behind this endeavor, because, when combined with earnest belief of the proponent of a theory, the proponent is believably unaware of the flaws and blind spots in her or his theory.

 - Curation (or Selection) – There must be an entity other than the proponent of a theory to select key theories for mass distribution.
 This entity basically holds the keys to mass media access.
 By being a separate entity from the proponent of a theory, there arises plausible deniability as to the idiocy of the theories being promoted.
 The curating entity may not be visible, and ideally is made invisible through the invocation of a meritocratic view of social darwinism.
-But the curator may in many situations be prominently visible, and in such cases is usually aware, or at least becomes aware, of the idiocy of the theory selected and promoted — this often manifests as the overt promotion of a theory with a whiff of theoretical plausibility that proves empirically false, or the self-serving promotion of idealistic possibilities in the face of a markedly different reality.
+But the curator may in many situations be prominently visible, and in such cases is usually aware, or at least becomes aware, of the idiocy of the theory selected and promoted — this often manifests as the overt promotion of a theory with a whiff of theoretical plausibility that proves empirically false, or the self-serving promotion of idealistic possibilities in the face of a markedly different material reality.